 Only three options for cat food

 Raised Right is a customizable cat food delivery service that features human-grade ingredients formulated with help from renowned veterinarian Dr. Karen Becker.
-When you sign up, you provide details about your cat (its weight, age, and dietary needs), and they will offer you three options for your cat.
-The most expensive choice is 100 percent Raised Right food; the middle price point is made with 50 percent Raised Right; while the cheapest option is a mix of 25 percent Raised Right and 75% of the cat food of your choice.
+When you sign up, you provide details about your cat (its weight, activity level and dietary needs), and they will offer you three options for your cat.
+The most expensive choice is 100 percent Raised Right food; the middle price point is made with 50 percent Raised Right; while the cheapest option is a mix of 25 percent Raised Right and 75 percent of the cat food of your choice.
 Within those, you can pick from turkey or chicken.

 Raise Right does not include any added preservatives and features clean, healthy ingredients.
 You can adjust the delivery frequency, but the company will provide its suggestion based on your cat’s dietary preferences.
-Prices will vary depending on your cat’s size, age, and requirements, but on average, expect to pay upward of $100 per month for the standard meal plan.
+Prices will vary depending on your cat’s weight, activity level and weight requirements, but on average, expect to pay upward of $100 per month for the standard meal plan.

 There are plenty of stellar cat food delivery services out there, each with its own unique spin—whatever your feline friend’s needs, there’s a delivery service out there for you.
 However, Cat Person stands out from the pack thanks to its wide range of high-quality options and the ability to create customized meal plans (without forcing customers into a subscription).